Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Checking his height with a measuring tape

-Bone length increases because of growth plates in the bones.
+The length of our bones increases due to the activity of growth plates located within the bones.

 What’s ultimately responsible for the control of growth are hormones like thyroid, growth hormone, testosterone, and estrogen.

-Growth hormone (GH) is the most important factor in this equation, and since anabolic steroids mimic the second most important - testosterone in the body, let’s take a closer look at their respective effects.
+Growth hormones (GH) are the most important factor in this equation.
+Since anabolic steroids mimic testosterone in the body, let’s take a closer look at their respective effects.

 Anabolic Steroids

-Testosterone also plays a role in growth, especially during the adolescent stage.
+Testosterone, a crucial hormone, also plays a significant role in growth, particularly during the tumultuous adolescent stage.

-One study shows anabolic steroid treatment combined with gonadotropin-releasing hormone (GnRH) did increase the height of two children entering adolescence with short stature, which seems promising for treating specific medical conditions [3].
+One study by NIH shows anabolic steroid treatment combined with gonadotropin-releasing hormone (GnRH) did increase the height of two children entering adolescence with short stature, which seems promising for treating specific medical conditions [3].

 Human Growth Hormone

-Growth hormone, which is created in the pituitary gland, promotes childhood/adolescent growth and maintains tissues and organs throughout life.
+Growth hormone, a vital substance created in the pituitary gland, promotes growth during childhood and adolescence and maintains tissues and organs throughout one's lifespan.

 Human growth hormone (HGH), as it is also called, can be synthetically made to treat GH deficiency in children and adults.
-HGH may increase lean muscle and decrease adipose tissue (fat) in healthy adults [7]
+According to Mayo Clinic, HGH may increase lean muscle and decrease adipose tissue (fat) in healthy adults [7]

 The use of HGH pills in healthy adults isn’t proven to stave off aging, make you grow taller, or provide any significant health benefits, and much like anabolic steroids, the risks far outweigh any potential benefit.